 When you adopt a child under the age of 18, you have the right to up to six weeks leave.
 It is mandatory to take one week of adoption leave.

 The six weeks of leave are individual, i.e. if both you and your partner are the adoptive parents, you are entitled to six weeks leave each.
 The leave cannot be transferred between parents.

 In certain cases, the six-weeks can be extended:

 - You’re adopting alone?
-If you submit your request on or after 1 January 2023 for adoption leave to begin on or after 1 January 2023, you can extend your adoption leave by three weeks.
+You can extend your adoption leave by three weeks.

 - You’re adopting with a partner (i.e. two adoptive parents)?
-If you submit your request on or after 1 January 2023 for adoption leave to begin on or after 1 January 2023, you can extend your adoption leave by three weeks to be divided between the two parents.
+You can extend your adoption leave by three weeks to be divided between the two parents.

 - You’re adopting a child with a handicap?
 Each adoptive parent can double their adoption leave if the child suffers from a physical or mental handicap of at least 66%, or has other health problems that may be taken into account.
 Ask your health insurance fund (‘mutuelle’ / ‘ziekenfonds’) for more details.

 - You’re adopting more than one child at the same time?
 Each adoptive parent can extend their adoption leave by two weeks.

 Note: It is only possible to take full weeks of leave, i.e. it is not possible take 1.5 weeks leave.
 Also, you must take all your leave in one go.